-In relation to decent work and human rights, PostNL has several policies in place, such as our business principles.
+The main themes of this plan include employee development and engagement, diversity & inclusion, health & safety, labour conditions and attracting and retaining talent.
+In relation to decent work and human rights, PostNL has several policies in place, for example our business principles.
 These policies are publicly available on the company's website.
-PostNL's company-wide Occupational Health and Safety management system has been ISO45001 (working conditions and health & safety) certified for many years.
+PostNL's company-wide safety management system has been ISO45001 (working conditions and health & safety) certified for many years.

-The contribution of PostNL towards economic growth is primarily related to the company's role in the growing e-commerce market and other logistic growth areas.
+The contribution of PostNL toward economic growth is primarily related to the company's role in the growing e-commerce market and other logistic growth areas.
 As part of our strategy, we strengthen our dense networks and innovate through new logistic solutions to help our customers grow their business.
-In addition to managing growth in Parcels profitability and managing value for our Mail business, accelerating our digital transformation is a third key element in our strategic foundation.